opensafely/documentation/Onboarding.md

 * Initial request + discussion of study idea
 * Protocol template - why is a preregistered protocol a good idea.
 * Encourage registration of studies on encepp or clinicaltrials.gov or similar?
 (Even though we have not done that so far)

+### Creating a git repository for your study
+* clone the research template
+* update README, import protocol

 ### Code Lists
 * Check and/or review existing lists on opensafely